 + Streamlining inspections.
 Agricultural companies must contend with a broad range of regulations from the USDA, EPA, and OSHA among others.
 Performing all the necessary checks and inspections is a heavy administrative burden, and fines for noncompliance can be steep—one California-based company recently had to pay over $60,000 for improper storage and containment of pesticides.

 Compliance with these rules is easy, however, if a streamlined work order system is in place that provides maintenance staff and workers with everything they need to make sure that no checks are missed.
 For instance, in ManagerPlus - Enterprise asset management software, instructions on the proper disposal of batteries can be used to create schedule groups, which can automatically generate work orders at pre-defined time intervals, or based on log values.

 As the case of the California company illustrates, these regulations aren’t necessarily complex in nature—storage and containment aren’t highly technical or specialized tasks.
 The important thing is to ensure that accurate, easy-to-access information is available to workers in order to get the job done right.

 +Planning.
 For an industry that is particularly vulnerable to unpredictable variables, like the weather, it is critical to maximize control wherever possible.
 With detailed reporting, companies can get a more accurate sense of where their money is going, and make better decisions about equipment life cycles, leasing options, and warranties.

-Reliable data also makes it easy to create and disseminate best practices.
+Reliable data also makes it easy to create and disseminate asset management best practices.
 Reports showing historical repair costs can be used to gauge the efficacy of certain types of maintenance, and can determine areas that are consuming excessive parts and labor.